After reports of deportations to South Sudan, US says it's removed 8 people convicted of crimes

-WASHINGTON (AP) — Following reports of deportations to South Sudan, the Trump administration said Wednesday it has deported eight migrants convicted of crimes in the United States.
+The Department of Homeland Security said the migrants' home countries could not receive them.
+It did not elaborate.

-Immigration authorities refused to say what their final destinations would be, but said their home countries had refused to receive the migrants.
+President Donald Trump and Homeland Security Secretary Kristi Noem "are working every single day to get these vicious criminals off of American streets — and while activist judges are on the other side, fighting to get them back onto the United States soil," said Tricia McLaughlin, a department spokesperson.
+She showed reporters photographs of the deportees and described them as “the monsters” that U.S. District Judge Brian E. Murphy in Massachusetts "is trying to protect.”

-Immigration rights lawyers have said that the deportations violated a court order against deporting people to countries other than their homelands without first allowing them to argue the removal could put them in danger.
+Immigration rights lawyers have said the deportations violated a court order against sending people to countries other than their homelands without first allowing them to argue the removal could put them in danger.

 The judge left the details to the government's discretion, but said he expects the migrants “will be treated humanely.”